Processing DC2 data with the AP Pipelines

 The example data processing steps above assume a relatively small data volume, so running from the command line and using an sqlite APDB is appropriate.
 However, if you want to process larger data volumes, you’ll need to use the Batch Processing System (BPS, lsst.ctrl.bps) and a PostgreSQL APDB.

 Describing how to set up a PostgreSQL APDB from scratch is beyond the scope of this guide.
-One key difference between using an sqlite APDB versus a PostgreSQL APDB is that the former is a file on disk created from scratch when running make_apdb.py.
-The latter requires a database to already exist, and make_apdb.py turns the specified schema (via the namespace config option) in an existing PostgreSQL database into an empty APDB.
+One key difference between using an sqlite APDB versus a PostgreSQL APDB is that the former is a file on disk created from scratch when running apdb-cli create-sql.
+The latter requires a database to already exist, and apdb-cli create-sql turns the specified schema (via the namespace config option) in an existing PostgreSQL database into an empty APDB.
 As before, you will still need to run, e.g.,

-(being sure to replace USER, DB_ADDRESS, and DB_NAME with appropriate values).
-Next, use the documentation for lsst.ctrl.bps to define a submission by creating two BPS configuration files — one for the template-building step and one for the difference-imaging step.
-Save these BPS configuration files as ApTemplate-DC2-bps.yaml and ApPipe-DC2-bps.yaml.
+Next, use the documentation for lsst.ctrl.bps to define a submission by creating a BPS configuration file to perform difference-imaging.
+Save the BPS configuration file as ApPipe-DC2-bps.yaml.

 Note